kae3g/maitreya/THE_TIMID_REVOLUTION.md

 (defn timid-greeting
   "A timid, gentle greeting for our global community" []
-  (str "🌸 Welcome, dear timid soul, to THE TIMID REVOLUTION 🌸\n\n"
+  (str "🖤 Welcome, dear timid soul, to THE TIMID REVOLUTION 💛

+"
+       "This is your timid revolution in digital sovereignty.
+"
-       "This is your timid revolution in digital sovereignty.\n" "From the quiet deserts of wisdom to the gentle oceans of creativity,\n" "from whispered forest cities to timid mountain peaks of innovation.\n\n" "Every line of code is a timid breath.\n" "Every function is a shy flower.\n"
+       "From the quiet deserts of wisdom to the gentle oceans of creativity, "
+       "from whispered forest cities to timid mountain peaks of innovation.

+"
+       "Every line of code is a timid breath.
+"
+       "Every function is a shy flower.
+"
-       "Every program is a timid universe of infinite possibility.\n\n" "You are loved.
+       "Every program is a timid universe of infinite possibility.

+"
+       "You are loved.
 You are capable.
 You are timidly sovereign."))

 (defn project-overview